ouafcode/myproject/README.md

 # myproject
-this repository is the tutorial d'application from github courses
+this repository is tutorial's application from github courses